flowchartsman/greybeard/README.md

 # Installation

-You can use the provided fonts in the `dist/` directory.
+Font files can be downloaded from the [releases page](https://github.com/flowchartsman/greybeard/releases)

 # Changes from UW ttyp0